 While completing my Bachelor of Midwifery at UBC, I had the opportunity to work with a diverse clientele in both rural and urban areas across BC.
 Over the years, I have focused on caring for people who may face barriers in accessing healthcare as a result of their immigration status, income, sexual orientation or gender identity.

-In addition to my clinical work as a midwife, I co-facilitate and organize the Trans and Queer Pregnancy and Parenting Group at our clinic and on Zoom.
+In addition to my clinical work as a midwife, I co-facilitate and organize the Trans and Queer Pregnancy and Parenting Group at our clinic and online.
 This is a monthly group that provides support, resources and community dialogue for trans and queer folks on the parenting journey.

-I also work as an inter-disciplinary educator with a focus on transgender inclusivity in midwifery, obstetric and nursing care, my intention is to support health care workers to provide safer and more accessible care to all of the people accessing pregnancy, birth and postpartum services.
+I also work as an inter-disciplinary educator with a focus on gender affirming care in midwifery, obstetric and nursing, my intention is to support health care workers to provide safer and more accessible care to everyone accessing pregnancy, birth and postpartum services.

 I am continually inspired by my community and the families I serve.
 I keep growing through this work and gain so much from the people who pass through my care.

-When not at work I'm usually hanging out with my family, running with my older kid, cycling, weight lifting, knitting, or canning.
-I try to get out for hikes in the mountains or to the Gulf Islands as much as possible.
+When not at work I'm usually hanging out with my family, cycling, weight lifting, knitting, or canning.
+I try to get out of the city and into the mountains or to the Gulf Islands hanging out with my goat friends as much as possible.

 Kirsten Taylor, Registered Midwife